What is Freemasonry?

 A person becomes a Freemason by being initiated into a Lodge - this is the First Degree, and is a powerful ceremony designed to make a lasting impression on the mind of the candidate.

 Later he will progress further by being passed to the Second Degree and raised to the Third Degree.
 There is an additional ceremony by which he may be installed as Master (ruler) of his Lodge, if elected by the members.
-Only Masters and Past Masters of Lodges may attend this ceremony, but it is not a separate degree.

 The interval between these stages varies enormously from Lodge to Lodge, but it usually takes between one and three years to progress through all three degrees.